This is probably the #1 power feature for SQLcl, the ability to run JavaScript. The examples I use to demonstrate this the most are:

 The feature was deprecated in Java 11.
 It was completely removed in Java 15.

-SQLcl ONLY support Oracle Java 11 and 17 today, so you need to run 11 if you want to use the script command to work with js.
+Since SQLcl ONLY supports Oracle Java 11 or 17 today, so you need to run 11 if you want to use the script command to work with js.
+Or do you…

 What happens if you try with Java 17?